-Today is Canada’s inaugural National Day for Truth and Reconciliation.
-The statutory holiday is meant to recognize the ongoing injustice that First Nations, Métis, and Inuit people face in our country.
+Today is Canada’s second annual National Day for Truth and Reconciliation.
+The statutory holiday is meant to recognize the ongoing injustice that First Nations, Métis, and Inuit people face in Canada.

 Many Canadians find themselves wondering how they can help support Indigenous communities today, and the other 364 days a year.
 In addition to self-education, like reading the Truth and Reconciliation Report, we can also show support through financial contributions.

-Reconciliation involves reparations, so Canada, support these Indigenous businesses in the cannabis industry.
+Reconciliation involves reparations, so Canada, get out your wallets to support these Indigenous-owned and affiliated businesses in the regulated* cannabis industry.